thethien8a/My-Cursor-Rules/global-rules/rule-2.md

-# MANDATORY RULES FOR READING FILE
+# MANDATORY RULES FOR READING FILS

 ## CRITICAL FILE READING RULE - NO EXCEPTIONS
 **ALWAYS USE SERENA FIRST FOR ALL FILE READING**